Fast track process non-EU citizens

-Expat Centre Maastricht Region is equipped to offer start-ups, established employers and research centres this fast-tracked way of arranging residence and work permits as well as municipal registration for international talent from non-EU/EEA areas who are relocating to the Netherlands along with their family members.
-To be eligible for a fast track registration the applicant’s employer must be an IND erkend referent (IND recognised sponsor).
+Expat Centre Maastricht Region, Gemeente Maastricht and the IND initiated a pilot in January 2020 providing fast tracked registration procedures and immigration service provisions for international talent from non-European Union (EU)/European Economic Area (EEA) areas who are relocating to the Maastricht Region along with their family members.
+To be eligible for a fast track registration the applicant’s employer must be an IND erkend referent (recognised sponsor).

 Regular non-EU processes